 Firebase app distribution lets you deploy any kind of build and distribute it to a list of users.
-This can be. good way of distributing builds from a continuous integration system so that testers can access specific builds for testing.
+This can be a good way of distributing builds from a continuous integration system so that testers can access specific builds for testing.

 Update your app bundle